 The stiffness of the cord is also important

-We should note that the most stiffer ropes do not have as much flexibility when they are under tension.
+We should note that the most stiffer ones do not have as much flexibility when they are under tension.
 It presents certain advantages, especially for those who have more skill (advanced).

-On the other hand, for beginners and intermediates, cross ropes that have more flexibility and elasticity are recommended.
+On the other hand, for beginners and intermediates, those that have more flexibility and elasticity are recommended.
 It allows the cord to adjust to possible mistakes while skipping.

 3- Choosing the type of handle